ifoxfoot/fqacalc/README.md

 `fqacalc` contains all regional FQAI databases that have been either fully approved or approved with reservations for use by the US Army Corps of Engineers.
-By referencing these databases, the package can assign Coefficients of Conservatism (or C Value) to each plant that the user inputs.
+By referencing these databases, the package can assign a Coefficient of Conservatism (or C Value) to each plant that the user inputs.
 A list of regional FQAI databases can be viewed using the `db_names()` function, and specific FQA databases can be accessed using the `view_db()` function.